Treating Minor Childhood Injuries

-With a sprain, the injured area usually swells immediately, and may be accompanied
+With a sprain, the injured area usually swells right away.
+Your child may be in a

 Because children are more likely to break a bone than suffer a sprain, it is important

 pain, especially if it is over an area of bone.
-Children are still growing and fractures
+Children are still growing.
+Fractures

 that happen through the growth centers need to be followed closely.

 According to the AAP, the signs and symptoms of sprains in young children can be quite